TxnLab/use-wallet/README.md

 Note that some of the providers do not require static imports to be provided.
 This is usually the case of providers that are browser extensions.

 ## Webpack 5

+Note: Frameworks like `next.js` already include polyfills.
+This step is required if you're using `create-react-app` with `webpack 5`.

 1. Install `react-app-rewired` and the missing polyfills.